 Snoopy Represents Many Different Character Traits

-Snoopy is far more than just a cartoon dog; he's a complex, multifaceted icon.
+Snoopy is far more than just a cartoon dog; he's a complex, multifaceted icon who was a shining star in Charles Schulz's comic strip.
 His enduring appeal comes from a blend of animal instincts (like napping and a love for snacks) and genuine human aspiration (like trying to become a famous author).
-Fuelled by an unstoppable imagination, this unique mix allows him to be both an aspirational symbol of boundless imaginative freedom and a comforting, relatable source of simple joy across generations and media formats.
+Fueled by an unstoppable imagination, this unique mix allows him to be both an aspirational symbol of boundless imaginative freedom and a comforting, relatable source of simple joy across generations and media formats.
 Here is a list of all the traits, characteristics, and aspirations that Snoopy symbolizes for generations of followers.

 (1) He's a beagle who stands for rebellion against authority.